gvwilson/thirdbit/src/fiction/in-heck/index.md

 "You take me home!
 You take me home *right now* or I'm going to—uh…"
 Her hand flew to her neck.
-Gumption felt a distant sense of horror as her jaw went slack and she slumped to the ground.
+Gumption felt a distant sense of dismay as her jaw went slack and she slumped to the ground.

 Thoughtful lowered her hand and tucked a little gun back into her belt.
 "Just half a dose," she said,